Explore the Shallow Water Shipwrecks in Harbor Beach

 Harbor Beach Lighthouse

-The Harbor Beach Lighthouse is open for the season on June 11, 2022!
+The Harbor Beach Lighthouse is open for tours starting June 17, 2023!

 This sparkplug-style lighthouse first shined its light over Lake Huron in 1885.
 You can take a tour of its six floors and see the living quarters and panoramic views of the blue waters in Lake Huron.
 Typically tours take place on Saturday’s mid-June through the first weekend in September.
 The guided tour is a short boat ride leaving the Harbor Beach Marina.

 There are plenty of activities in Harbor Beach to keep you busy.
 We’re here to help you discover more.
 Check out these other fun activities nearby: